-Whilst the difficulties of Brexit have locked Westminster into endless clashes, for the general public a new poll has found they have a more pressing concern – namely the country’s lack of affordable housing.
+Whilst the difficulties of Brexit have locked Westminster into endless clashes, for the general public a poll* has found they have a more pressing concern – namely the country’s lack of affordable housing.

 The problems faced with regards to the lack of housing supply are stark; the UK has not built enough new homes for more than a generation and a raft of government initiatives have made very little impact on delivering more houses